Vivo Full Bed vs Zero and Sync Hybrid

 Zero on its own can be too powerful for some players, while Sync alone might not provide enough pop.

-Interestingly, this setup is used by WTA pro Cristina Bucsa.
+Note that this setup is used by WTA pro Cristina Bucsa.

 Performance Comparison